thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

         title: 'In the pop-up window select widget type;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-3-ce.png
-        title: 'In the dialog window that appears, enter the name of the new widget.
-Enter the widget JavaScript code, then click "Save" to complete the creation of widget;'
+        title: 'In the dialog window that appears, enter the name of the new widget, input the widget JavaScript code, and then click "Save" to complete the widget creation;'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-4-ce.png
         title: 'The new widget is created.'